Thyroid diseases affect a fairly large proportion of the population. There are two main types:

 #4 - Avoid grapefruit

-#5 – Pay attention to endocrine disruptors
+#5 - Focus on endocrine disruptors

 Sources:

 [1] Burman, K., & Wartofsky, L. (2000).
 Iodine effects on the thyroid gland: biochemical and clinical aspects .
-Accessed December 28, 2021, from https://pubmed.ncbi.nlm.nih.gov/11704988/
+Retrieved December 28, 2021, from https://pubmed.ncbi.nlm.nih.gov/11704988/

 [2] Ihnatowicz, P., Drywień, M., Wątor, P., & Wojsiat, J. (2020).
 The importance of nutritional factors and dietary management of Hashimoto's thyroiditis .
 Accessed December 29, 2021, from https://pubmed.ncbi.nlm.nih.gov/32588591/

 [3] Knezevic, J., Starchl, C., & Amrein, K. (2020).
-Thyroid-Intestine Axis: How does the microbiota influence thyroid function?
-Accessed December 29, 2021, from https://pubmed.ncbi.nlm.nih.gov/32545596/
+Thyroid-Gut Axis: How Does the Microbiota Influence Thyroid Function?
+Accessed December 29, 2021, at https://pubmed.ncbi.nlm.nih.gov/32545596/